suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

     * `Floating Point Format`: binary16 (IEEE 754-2008) is used.
 MSB is used as sign bit.
 10 least significant bits are used as fraction and remaining bits are used as exponent.  i.e. SEEEEEFFFFFFFFFF = (-1)^S \* 1.FFFFFFFFFF \* 2^EEEEE
   * Output is provided in the same format as operands

+---
 ### Simulation

-!!!There were some typos on last two cases, which are fixed now.
-To verify those cases another simulation is required!!!
+!!!There are some issues check below!!!

-Designed system was successfully simulated using [`operatorCore_sim.v`](https://github.com/suoglu/Fixed-Floating-Point-Adder-Multiplier/blob/master/Simulation/operatorCore_sim.v) file (first two cases are still valid), which is included in the repository. [`operatorCore_sim.v`](https://github.com/suoglu/Fixed-Floating-Point-Adder-Multiplier/blob/master/Simulation/operatorCore_sim.v) file contains 4 test cases.
+Designed system was successfully simulated using [`operatorCore_sim.v`](https://github.com/suoglu/Fixed-Floating-Point-Adder-Multiplier/blob/master/Simulation/operatorCore_sim.v) file, which is included in the repository. [`operatorCore_sim.v`](https://github.com/suoglu/Fixed-Floating-Point-Adder-Multiplier/blob/master/Simulation/operatorCore_sim.v) file contains 4 test cases.
 Note that simulation code does not simulate a top module, but the calculation modules.